rems-project/coq-sail/README.md

   concurrency interface isn't supported when targeting bbv at the moment; please get in touch if you need this.

-It's also possible to build the library locally without opam using the Makefile in the `src` directory.
-You can also change the bitvector library used by changing the `src/MachineWord.v` symbolic link.
+It's also possible to build the libraries locally with dune.
+You need to install either `coq-bbv` or `coq-stdpp-bitvector`, and then respectively run `dune build @bbv` or `dune build @stdpp`. `dune build` alone will build both of them.
+You can run very bare-bones tests for the stdpp version with `dune build @runtest`

 Licensing
 =========